HD 16760: Companion (HD 16760 b)

 The companion object was discovered independently by the SOPHIE extrasolar planets program and the N2K Consortium.
-It has a mass exceeding the lower limit required for fusion of deuterium in its interior.
+It has a minimum mass slightly exceeding the lower limit required for fusion of deuterium in its interior.
 This criterion is sometimes used to distinguish between brown dwarfs, which lie above the limit, and planets which lie below the limit.
 However its orbit is nearly circular, indicating that it may have formed in the same way as planets do, from a circumstellar disc.
 The formation of massive planets up to 20–25 Jupiter masses has been predicted in some models of the core accretion process.
 The identity of this object as a brown dwarf or a massive planet was thus unclear.

 However, data analysed from direct imaging of the companion object using ground-based telescopes fitted with adaptive optics has revealed that it is aligned in a much more face-on orbit than previously realised.
 Consequently, its mass has been revised upwards.
-It is now no longer believed to be a large gas giant or even a brown dwarf but with a new mass calculated at around one quarter that of the Sun, or nearly 300 Jupiter masses, it easily qualifies as a stellar object, probably a red dwarf.
-This was confirmed by Gaia astrometry in 2020.
+With a mass calculated at around one quarter that of the Sun, or nearly 300 Jupiter masses, it easily qualifies as a stellar object, probably a red dwarf.
+A 2020 study using Gaia astrometry supported a stellar true mass, but a 2026 study instead found a mass consistent with a brown dwarf.
+These two studies do not incorporate data from direct imaging.

+The same 2026 study found evidence for a second companion from radial velocity.
+This candidate object would have a 234-day period and a minimum mass of 0.4 Jupiter masses, making it a probable planet.